Discreet Confidential Consultation (213) 374-3952

 Consent may also be a strong defense.
 Perhaps we can argue that the touching was not on an intimate body part or may have been therapeutic or cordial rather than sexual.
 Sexual battery charges often raise all of these fact issues, with reasonable doubt on any one of which could defeat the charges.

 Perhaps we can argue that police violated your constitutional rights when searching for sexual battery evidence or interrogating the defendant to require suppression of evidence.
-But on the other hand, the prosecutor may be willing to accept the charge's diversion, a reduced plea, or dismiss a sexual battery charge that appears challenging to prove.
+On the other hand, the prosecutor may be willing to accept the charge's diversion, a reduced plea, or dismiss a sexual battery charge that appears challenging to prove.

 So, if you or a loved one is charged with sexual battery, you first want to set up a meeting with me, Ron Hedding.
-We'll sit down and review everything and start to design a plan for you and your circumstances that make sense.
+We'll sit down and review everything and start to design a plan for you and your circumstances that makes sense.
 Then, you can contact our law firm for a free consultation by phone or through the contact form.
 The Hedding Law Firm is located in Los Angeles, CA.

 Related Content: